khdevnet/distributed-systems/azure-messaging.md

 ## Connectivity Challenges – Asynchronous Processing
 * process highly variable load and do not disturb web application
 * process messages during not stable connections

 ## Load leveling
+* play role of the buffer between sender and receiver
+* process requests when receiving application can process less load then system generate

+## Load balancing
+* split processing between several receivers
+*
+## High availablility
+* in case when one receiver down system will continue to process messages